 Join National Cohousing Association board member Steven Ablondi, and his wife Cindy Burns, who are building one such project in Zamani.
 Talk with Cohousing Architect and Wild Sage Cohousing resident Bryan Bowen about designing and constructing cohousing communities.

 Also explored is how cohousing can learn from and help Native traditions and peoples around the world.

 Power of Good Health and Good Neighbors – 50 minutes – 2017

 Does living in a cohousing community be an added benefit to physical exercise?
 Hear from residents of Germantown Commons to find out their motivations to living in cohousing.
 Was it a positive experience, what sort of physical activities were included, and can these in combination improve health?

 Filmmaker and Silver Sage Village senior cohousing resident Alan O’Hashi recovered from a death bed illness in 2013, which forced him to become much more aware of his health.

 Fortuitously, he was offered to participate in a research study looking at the effects of exercise on brain health.
 The study included measuring emotional health and the strength of relationship building.

 Follow Alan on his journey of finding better health through activities with good neighbors.

-Rent or Download Here:
+Rent or Download by selecting the title below: